-H.21 The overall management objective should be to conserve the dramatic landform and open skyline, with extensive areas of chalk grassland exposing the scarp profile, mixed with an irregular mosaic of hanger woodland and scrub.
+I.19 The overall management objective should be to conserve the dramatic landform and open skyline, with extensive areas of chalk grassland exposing the scarp profile, mixed with an irregular mosaic of hanger woodland and scrub.

-Landscape Management Considerations
+Guidance for Landscape Management

-- Extend and link chalk grassland habitats to create unified swathes of open grazed grassland which enhance the dramatic profile of the scarp.
-Promote enhanced environmental management of chalk grassland habitats and control scrub invasion. - Manage hanger woodland to ensure a diverse species and age structure by light thinning, clearance of some of the scrub, re-coppicing (especially hazel) and replanting as necessary.
+- A. Protect and promote enhanced environmental management of chalk grassland habitats to maintain species diversity.
+Extend and link chalk grassland habitats to create unified swathes of open grazed grassland which enhance the dramatic profile of the scarp. - B. Manage hanger woodland to increase resilience to the impacts of climate change.
+Ensure a diverse species and age structure by light thinning, clearance of some of the scrub, re-coppicing (especially hazel) and replanting as necessary.
 This will also minimise risk of damage as a result of increased storms and high winds.
-Consider opening up paths/rides for access. - Seek to maintain a balance between the extent of open grassland and woodland. - Avoid harsh woodland edges which are visually intrusive on the scarp slope.
-Woodland rides should be angled across the slope to minimise visual impact.
-Remove conifers when mature and replace with broadleaved species. - Where boundaries are necessary, promote the use of visually permeable boundaries such as post and wire fencing to maintain a smooth and continuous scarp profile. - Manage recreational use, particularly intensive uses, to respect the special character of the scarp and key features of chalk grassland, ancient trackways, sense of remoteness and tranquillity. - Encourage the creative restoration of redundant chalk quarries, exploiting the potential for geological interest, nature conservation, and recreation, and ensuring they blend with their surroundings. - Maintain the contrast between the grassland scarp and arable lowland aim to revert arable fields back to pasture where they are encroaching on the scarp. - Avoid encroachment of agricultural fields onto the scarp crest from the dip-slope side of the downs.
-Encourage restoration of arable and improved pasture to chalk grassland to eliminate the harsh lines on the scarp crest.

-Conserve the tranquillity of the scarp, resisting road improvements on the historic tracks and lanes that traverse the scarp - manage the verges to avoid erosion and encourage species diversity.
+Consider opening up paths/rides for access. - C. Maintain a balance between the extent of open grassland and woodland.
+Where possible transitional habitats should be created between woodland and grasslands to increase the diversity of microclimates and habitats for species, an important feature for climate adaptation. - D. Be alert to new pests and diseases and plan for their management. - E. Continue to monitor native species to assess changes in numbers and distribution.
+Monitor and control the spread of key invasive species which are a cause of decline in native habitats in the National Park, such as Cotoneaster spp Cotoneasters on the chalk grasslands or Rhododendrdon ponticum Rhododendron in the hanger woodlands.
+Refer to the SDNP INNS Strategy. - F. Woodland rides should be angled across the scarp slope and harsh woodland edges avoided to minimise visual impact.
+Replace conifers with broadleaved species where possible. - G. Maintain vegetative cover, with permanent pasture and woodland cover to help prevent soil erosion and improve soil moisture and nutrient levels. - H. Seek to minimise pollution of the groundwater and chalk aquifers from agriculture through sensitive land management practices. - I. Where boundaries are necessary, promote the use of visually permeable boundaries such as post and wire fencing to maintain a smooth and continuous scarp profile. - J. Manage recreational use, particularly intensive uses, to respect the special character of the scarp and key features of chalk grassland, ancient trackways, sense of remoteness and tranquillity. - K. Ensure planning for wildfires is incorporated into downland management plans.
+Promote responsible recreation behaviour, particularly during heatwaves, when there is an increased risk of fire in areas of open grassland. - L. Encourage the creative restoration of redundant chalk quarries, exploiting the potential for geological interest, nature conservation and recreation, ensuring they blend with their surroundings. - M. Maintain the contrast between the grassland scarp and arable lowland aim to revert arable fields back to pasture where they are encroaching on the scarp. - N. Avoid encroachment of agricultural fields onto the scarp crest from the dip-slope side of the downs.
+Encourage restoration of arable and improved pasture to chalk grassland to eliminate the harsh lines on the scarp crest. - Conserve the tranquillity and dark skies of the scarp, which contrasts with the human influences on the surrounding lowlands. - P. Resist road widening on the historic tracks and lanes that traverse the scarp manage the verges to avoid erosion and encourage species diversity.